agastyakomarraju/agastya/README.md

  1. activity_labels.txt

-Steps:
+Summary:
-1. The code reads all the datasets from segment 1 and merges them into a table
-2. It then names all the varialbes based on the information in Segment 3 (features.txt)
-3. It repeats the process for test files in Segment 2
-4. These files are then appeneded to form a large table with 10299 rows - This is the answer to question 1
-5. A grep function is written to subset this table into a table with only mean and std columns.
+The code reads all the datasets from segment 1 and merges them into a table It then names all the varialbes based on the information in Segment 3 (features.txt) It repeats the process for test files in Segment 2 These files are then appeneded to form a large table with 10299 rows - This is the answer to question 1 A grep function is written to subset this table into a table with only mean and std columns.
 It ignores meanFreq columns.
 For the purpose of this project only mean columns are being considered - This is the answer to question 2
-6. Activity and Subject are added to this dataset and merged with the lookup table present in Secment 4 ( activity.txt).
-7. The resulting data set will have a column which will catpture activity descriptions
+Activity and Subject are added to this dataset and merged with the lookup table present in Secment 4 ( activity.txt).
+The resulting data set will have a column which will catpture activity descriptions
-8. We will then create a tidy data set "Final_Aggregation.txt" which will be placed in the working directory
+We will then create a tidy data set "Final_Aggregation.txt" which will be placed in the working directory

 Reading back Final_Aggregation.txt: